Ryan McMahon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The 6.5 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.
+- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in the league.

-- The Nationals have the 24th-ranked team ERA across all league pitching staffs (5.67).
+- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (5.08).

-- Nationals pitchers combine to surrender the fourth-most home runs in baseball (13 total, 2.2 per game).
+- The Nationals give up the fifth-most home runs in baseball (13 total, 1.9 per game).

-- The Nationals are sending Gray (0-1) out for his second start of the season.
+- The Nationals will send Gore (1-0) out to make his second start of the season.

-- In his most recent time out on Saturday, the right-hander tossed five innings against the Atlanta Braves, allowing five earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the left-hander tossed 5 1/3 innings against the Atlanta Braves, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.